Azure-Samples/ms-identity-python-webapp-django/README.md

 ### Installation

-1. This sample already implements sign-in and calling downstream API.
+1. This sample already implements sign-in and calling a web API.
    You can clone
    [its repo](https://github.com/Azure-Samples/ms-identity-python-webapp-django)
    or download its zip package, and then start using it or build on top of it.